 To be successful with Millennials and Gen Z buyers, agents must become familiar with the younger generations’ comfort zones, priorities, challenges and communication preferences.
 Here are seven tips for agents who want to tap this potentially lucrative pool of buyers.

-Seven tips for agents
+Seven tips for agents especially for the Millennials and GenZ

 1. Focus on their preferred Platforms – Today's First Time Homebuyer (FTHB) lives on Pinterest, Instagram, and Youtube.
 Consolidate the stats they want and post on your social media channels.
 Don’t forget to make it pretty!!!
 Don’t direct them to your website to scroll through endless photos and read lengthy copy descriptions.
 Share clear and concise property information on their preferred platform.